omegaui/omegaide/README.md

 - Installing Different IDEs that **cannot** perform well on your PC.

+- Filling up your System with huge number of IDEs.

-- Switching through different terminal windows and the text editor to compile, spot the error, correct it and again go back, recompile and .... to be continued.
+- Switching through different terminal windows and the text editor to compile, spot the error, correct it and again go back, recompile and .... to be continued 😑.

 and can

 - Just Build your project by pressing the shortcut.

 # How it is different from VS Code, Atom, etc?
+- omegaide is totally a **portable application** with a **tiny core**.

 - omegaide provides in-editor key bindings to build and run projects that utilize custom build and run scripts.

 - Not only this, whenever you run your build script it highlights any error in the editor itself which comes so that